pakmanwg/smartthings-visonic-sensor/Leak Sensor Instruction.md

     <img src = "https://github.com/pakmanwg/smartthings-visonic-sensor/blob/master/IMG_2138.JPG" width=300 hspace=10/>
   </p>

-  - drill two holes on the case so the wires can go thru
+  - drill two holes on the case so the wires can go thru, you may need to remove the sticker at the back

   <p align="center">
     <img src = "https://github.com/pakmanwg/smartthings-visonic-sensor/blob/master/IMG_2139.JPG" width=300 hspace=10/>